Chris-Johnston/BinaryKeyboard/README.md

 Uses [c0z3n/cherrymx-eagle](https://github.com/c0z3n/cherrymx-eagle/) library as well.

 ## Usage
 Each byte can either be typed from most significant bit to least significant bit (left to right), or least significant bit to most significant bit (right to left).
-This is set before uploading to the board.
+This is configured before compiling and uploading to the board.
 After all 8 bits have been entered, it will type out the ASCII value equivalent of that binary value.
-The Pro Micro has native USB support, which means it acts just like any other keyboard.
+The Pro Micro has USB HID support, which means it acts just like any other keyboard.

 If both keys are held down, the keyboard will switch to "1/0 mode" / "single button press mode" (I'm bad at names).